 - Complete today’s workout on the TeamBuildr app.
 Be sure to mark each exercise complete as you finish it.

-- Write down a list of questions that you have for Coach Reagan.
-Try to think of questions that aren’t already included here.
-We will be collating the answers for our call next week.
+- Write down two or three questions that you would like to ask someone like Coach Reagan.
+If possible, try to think of questions that aren’t already included here.
 Post your questions to the team WhatsApp group.